elizavetashch/gee_landcover_metrics/README.md

-# Land Cover Metrics Calculation in Google Earth Engine🌍
+# Land cover metrics calculation in Google Earth Engine🌍

 This repository contains GEE codes, R scripts, and directions to calculate land cover metrics in Google Earth Engine.
 It is user-friendly and easy to customize.
 If you want to: